• Skip to primary navigation

 Instructions

-1. Preheat oven to 450° (preheating is crucial here, so don't skip it).
-Use about 1 tablespoon of vegetable oil to coat the bottom of a large roasting pan or oven-safe skillet.
+• Preheat oven to 450°F (preheating is crucial here, so don't skip it).
+Coat the bottom of a large roasting pan or oven-safe skillet with one tablespoon of the oil, then place it into the oven while it preheats.

-2. Stir milk, flour, salt and baking powder together in small bowl.
-Dip cauliflower florets in mixture to coat, shaking off any excess batter.
-Arrange in a single layer in roasting pan or skillet.
+• Whisk the milk, flour, salt, and baking powder together in a small bowl to make the batter.
+Dip the cauliflower florets in the batter to coat.
+Gently shake off any excess batter, then arrange the cauliflower florets in a single layer in the roasting pan or skillet.
+Bake the cauliflower for 10 minutes.

-5. Remove cauliflower from oven and flip.
-Lightly brush florets with remaining tablespoon of oil.
-Return to oven and bake 5 minutes more, until they begin to sizzle and lightly crisp.
+• Remove the cauliflower from the oven after it has baked for 10 minutes.
+Flip, then lightly brush the florets with the remaining tablespoon of oil.
+Return the cauliflower to the oven and bake 5 minutes more, until the florets are lightly browned.

-6. Remove from oven and pour sauce over florets.
-Return to oven and bake 3-4 minutes more, just until sauce becomes very sticky and coasts florets.
+• Remove the cauliflower from the oven and pour the sauce over the florets.
+Gently toss to coat the cauliflower in the sauce.
+Return the cauliflower to the oven and bake 3-4 minutes more, just until the sauce becomes very sticky and clings to the florets.

 You can also skip the rice and serve the cauliflower as a wing-style appetizer.